User Activation: How to Deliver Value & Earn More

 Reface promotes user activation with the line “Just One Selfie and You’re a Star.”

-5. Authority: Activate Users Through the Power of Recommendation
+5. Authority: Activate users through the power of recommendation

-To highlight authority, most apps would consider hiring influencers to promote use—well, as long as the app can afford it.
+To highlight authority, most apps would consider hiring influencers to promote use – well, as long as the app can afford it.

-The italki app, though, has a more unique take on the authority principle in user activation.
+italki has a more unique take on the authority principle in user activation.
 The language-learning platform involves its already-active users in a referral program.
 A referrer earns its reward after sharing a link to italki with a friend, and that friend receives $10 to spend on their first lesson on the platform.

 Referral schemes represent an effective way to activate existing users through recommendations (italki).